-- Visitors who viewed a wishlist (and the subsequent content that they viewed, if you have a big enough pool to further segment).
+- Visitors that viewed a wishlist (and the subsequent content that they viewed, if you have a big enough pool to further segment).

-- Visitors who viewed a gift guide (and the subsequent content that they viewed, if you have a big enough pool to further segment).
+- Visitors that viewed a gift guide (and the subsequent content that they viewed, if you have a big enough pool to further segment).